 For more information on copying RDBMS transaction logs to tape, see the Enterprise Backup/Restore User's Guide.
+To download IBM FileNet documentation from the IBM support page, see "Accessing IBM" FileNet Documentation" on page 14.

 The daily event log files occupy significant magnetic disk space as they accumulate.
 Periodically copy these files to tape and then delete the files from the disk.
 Most sites copy the daily event log files on a monthly basis.
 To copy a month of event log files to tape, enter the following commands: